 Dolphins players will have access to significantly improved facilities.

-The complex will be 217,200 square feet complex – more than 50,000 square feet larger than the team’s current facility.
-It will include 125,000 square feet feet of training facility area, and a 92,200 sq. feet indoor field area.
+The complex will be 217,200 square feet – more than 50,000 square feet larger than the team’s current facility.
+It will include 125,000 square feet feet of training facility area, and a 92,200 square feet indoor field area.

 The complex will have an innovation hub for new technology, spatial computing and a walkthrough space, hydrotherapy area, fuel bar, recovery area including cryotherapy and isolation tanks, an athletic training room with expansive rehabilitation space, meeting rooms with direct access to the fields, a two-story weight room with a cardio deck, locker rooms, equipment space, dining hall, auditorium, an outdoor practice area with two full natural grass fields, full indoor practice facility, a lobby with a grand staircase, office area, press area, fan amenities and a broadcast area.